Ensemble transport smoothing. Part II: Nonlinear updates: A brief introduction to transport methods

 In order to exploit this important factorization property, we assume in the remainder of this paper that the components of the random reference variable $\z$ are mutually independent.
 In our computational examples, these independent reference components follow a multivariate standard Gaussian probability distribution.

-Equation~\ref{eq:marginal_conditional_telescopic} reveals three useful properties of transport maps \citep{Spantini2018InferenceCouplings}: \begin{enumerate} \item \textbf{Importance of ordering}: The factorization of $p(\w_{1:K})$ in Equation~\ref{eq:marginal_conditional_telescopic} depends on an ordering of the variables $\w_{1:K}$ that is selected when constructing $\SKR$.
+Equation~\ref{eq:marginal_conditional_telescopic} reveals three useful properties of transport maps \citep{Spantini2018InferenceCouplings}.
+First, the factorization of $p(\w_{1:K})$ in Equation~\ref{eq:marginal_conditional_telescopic} depends on an ordering of the variables $\w_{1:K}$ that is selected when constructing $\SKR$.
 We are free to choose this ordering to facilitate the solution of a particular inference problem.
-Ordering can also affect the necessary map complexity. \item \textbf{Realizing conditional independence}: We can exploit conditional independence by removing variable dependencies from the transport map components $S_{k}$: For instance, if $w_3$ is conditionally independent of $w_2$ given $w_1$ (that is written as $w_3\perp \!\!\! \perp w_2 \; | \; w_1$) we have $p(w_3|w_1,w_2) = p(w_3|w_1)$ and $S_{3}^{-1}(w_1;z_3)$ for $z_3 \sim \eta_3$ samples exactly from the marginal conditional $p(w_3|w_1)$. \item \textbf{Conditioning}: Triangular maps can characterize conditionals of the joint distribution $p(\w_{1:K})$, such as the posterior distributions in Bayesian inference.
-Replacing the output of the map component inverses $S_{j}^{-1}$ in Equation~\ref{eq:inverse_decomposed_S} with values $w_{j}^{*}$ for $1 \leq j < k$ yields samples from the conditional density $p(\w_{k:K}|\w_{1:k-1}^{*})$. \end{enumerate}
+Ordering can also affect the necessary map complexity.